IAEA-NDS/exforparser/dictionary/README.md

 ## EXFOR dictionary parser
-``exfor_dictionary.py`` will download the latest dictionary, trans.9*** while running ``python exfor_dictionary.py``.
-Then divide it into the unit of DICTION and store original format files in ``original`` directory and JSON converted files in ``json`` directory.
+The EXFOR dictionary parser, ``exfor_dictionary.py``, will download the latest dictionary, trans.9***,  everytime it runs and the parser divides it into the unit of DICTION and store original format files in ``original`` directory and JSON converted files in ``json`` directory.
+While conversion, many abbreviations in the descritption will be expanded.
+You can check the [DICTION   236](json/diction236.json) for example.

 Note that because of the EXFOR dictionary's troublesome formats, parsing all information is not yet possible.
 Currentry, JSON files include information that can be parsed and used for the main EXFOR parser.

 ## EXFOR dictionary parser API
 The API will be available soon, pelase ask API KEY to use it.